WWE Raw 1000: Event

 The show opened with a video package showcasing the history of the show.
 WWE chairman and chief executive officer Vince McMahon thanked the audience both live in the arena and watching at home for making the 1000th episode of Raw possible before introducing Triple H and Shawn Michaels.
-The two revealed the other members of D-Generation X, X-Pac, Road Dogg and Billy Gunn, aboard an army jeep.
+The two revealed the other members of D-Generation X, X-Pac, Road Dogg and Billy Gunn, aboard an army jeep (which commentator Michael Cole remarked as similar to the famous DX invasion in Norfolk back in 1998).
 The reunited group was interrupted by Damien Sandow, who objected to the group's crass antics.
 DX then attacked him with a Sweet Chin Music from Michaels, followed by a Pedigree from Triple H, and the group stripping him down to his trunks.
 The group then performed some of their signature taunts.

 Jim Ross came out to call the opening match of the night which was a six-man tag team match pitting World Heavyweight Champion Sheamus, Rey Mysterio, and Sin Cara against Alberto Del Rio, Dolph Ziggler, and Chris Jericho.
 Ziggler attacked his own partner, Jericho, leading to a Brogue Kick from Sheamus for the win.

 Afterwards, a backstage segment showed AJ Lee and Layla prepare for AJ's wedding.
 They were interrupted by Jim Duggan, Roddy Piper, R-Truth, and Mae Young and her son, the Hand.

 In the next match Brodus Clay quickly defeated Jack Swagger.
 Afterwards, Dude Love performed his signature Mr. Socko on Swagger and danced with Clay and The Funkadactyls (Cameron and Naomi).
 Backstage, DX interrupted a yoga session between Trish Stratus and Triple H.

 Next Jerry Lawler introduced Reverend Slick as the minister for the wedding of AJ Lee and Daniel Bryan.
 Before the vows could be completed, AJ revealed that her "yes" was not directed at Bryan but at a business proposal by Vince McMahon, who made her the General Manager of Raw.
 Bryan stayed in the ring, venting his frustration out by destroying the wedding props and throwing them out of the ring.
 CM Punk came out to confront him and Bryan stated that he was the "greatest wrestler of all time" since Punk was "The Best in the World".
 The Rock returned to Raw, insulted Bryan and revealed that he would fight for the WWE Championship at the Royal Rumble against whoever the WWE Champion would be at that time.
 He then hit Bryan with a Rock Bottom.